-Connacht Final 2022 - Galway v Roscommon - Stats, Preview & Team News
+GAA League 2023 Galway v Roscommon -Preview & Team News

 TEAM NEWS

-Galway team to play Galway
+Galway team to play Roscommon